 That’s a likely reason it may help wounds to heal faster.
 One folk term for it is “knitbone” because it was believed to activate the healing of bones.

-While bone regrowth has not been proven scientifically as a benefit of comfrey, researchers have seen an improvement in collagen production and wound healing when applying topically.
+While bone regrowth has not been proven scientifically as a benefit, researchers have seen an improvement in collagen production and wound healing when applying topically.
 (14)

 For safety, never use comfrey on an open wound.
 If you want to see how it works for your own wounds, wait until the wound has totally closed before applying it.